luxonis/depthai-docs-website/source/pages/model_conversion.rst

 To allow DepthAI to use your custom trained models, you need to convert them into a MyriadX blob file format - so that they are optimized for the best inference on MyriadX VPU processor.

-There are two conversion steps that has to be taken in order to obtain a blob file:
+There are two conversion steps that have to be taken in order to obtain a blob file:

 - Use **Model Optimizer** to produce **OpenVINO IR representation** (where IR stands for Intermediate Representation)
 - Use **Model Compiler** to convert IR representation into **MyriadX blob**